 - Pay interest-free for set period

 You’ll also need to make payments on time each month and stay within your credit limit or risk losing that rate.
 Usually providers cap how much of your limit you can transfer at around 80-90%.
-You’ll generally be asked to pay a transfer fee which can vary, but is usually somewhere between 3 to 4%.
+You’ll sometimes be asked to pay a transfer fee which can vary, but is usually somewhere between 3-4%.

 Why money transfer cards can be cost effective

-Even the wisest among us can sometimes lose our way when it comes to credit, so if you’ve got an overdraft you’re paying off that you’d like to clear more cheaply, a money transfer may be the solution.
-You could also use the funds to pay extra off other debts like personal loans as long as doing so does not incur overpayment or early repayment charges that wipe out the savings made.
+Even the wisest among us can sometimes lose our way when it comes to credit.
+If you’re currently paying off an overdraft that you’d like to clear more cheaply, a money transfer might be the solution.
+You could also use the funds to pay off other debts like personal loans as long as doing so does not incur overpayment or early repayment charges that wipe out the savings made.

 A money transfer card can give you a little extra space to breathe.
 By effectively getting a loan at a cheaper rate you can pay for other things too, such as goods and services you can’t pay for by credit card.

 As always, never borrow more than you need.
 Work out how much you’ll need to pay off each month to clear the debt before a higher rate of interest kicks in and be strict about not slipping back into your overdraft or other borrowing.
 Doing so could leave you feeling uncomfortable and your finances stretched.
 Before you apply, have a read of getting your first credit card with confidence to understand what your commitment is when borrowing money.

 Purchase interest rates

-Purchase interest rates on these cards are unlikely to be as attractive as the transfer rate, so steer clear of spending on the card unless you have secured a 0% interest purchase period.
+Purchase interest rates on these cards are not always as attractive as the transfer rate, so steer clear of spending on the card unless you have secured a 0% interest purchase period.
 Also, make sure you have a plan on how you’ll clear the debt before you start paying interest.
 Like other credit cards, never withdraw cash on a money transfer card – you’ll likely incur fees and high interest if you do, as well as potentially harming your credit score.

 Check which card you're eligible for

 Use our moneymatcher tool and we’ll conjure up deals tailored to your requirements.
-It’ll also highlight product comparisons such as the overall cost of borrowing, transfer fees and any handy features such as cashback or other rewards or interest free periods.
+It’ll also highlight product comparisons such as the overall cost of borrowing, transfer fees and any handy features such as cashback, rewards or interest-free periods.